GoogleCloudPlatform/cluster-toolkit/README.md

 4. **HPC Modules** – The building blocks of a blueprint directory are the modules.
 Modules can be found in the ./modules and community/modules directories.
-They are composed of terraform, packer and/or script files that meet the expectationsof the gHPC engine.
+They are composed of terraform, packer and/or script files that meet the expectations of the gHPC engine.
 5. **Deployment Blueprint** – A self-contained directory that can be used to deploy a cluster onto Google Cloud.
 This is the output of the gHPC engine.
 6. **HPC environment on GCP** – After deployment of a blueprint, an HPC environment will be available in Google Cloud.